operator-framework/operator-sdk/doc/user-guide.md

 # User Guide

-This guide walks through an example of building a simple memcached-operator using tools and libraries provided by the Operator SDK.
+This guide walks through an example of building a simple memcached-operator using the operator-sdk CLI tool and controller-runtime library API.

 ## Prerequisites